 The explanation for this is that when carbohydrate intake is low, the body burns fat as an energy source instead.
 Since the body is burning the fat being eaten for energy, there is less left to circulate in the blood.

-Bottom line is that the fat content of the diet is not a indicator for the fat content in the blood stream, and eating fat and cholesterol has nothing to do with how "clogged" your arteries might be.
+Bottom line is that the fat content of the diet is not an indicator of the fat content in the bloodstream, and eating fat and cholesterol has nothing to do with how “clogged” your arteries might be.